PrebenRonningen/GPU-CPU-Rasterizer/README.md

 # Remarks
 As can be seen in the image above, I did not finallize my implementation of transparacy for the CPU Rasterizer, this is something I hope to come back to.

-# What the rasterizer can do:

-- Triangle Mesh Rasterizing
-- Camera, Dynamic movement with Keyboard & Mouse, adjustable FOV
-- Runtime Rendermode change from CPU to GPU (switch from Right handedness to Left handedness)
-- Transparancy(not entirely implemented on CPU-Rasterizer)
-- Cycle SamplingState: Point, Linear, Anisotropic (only GPU)
-- Cycle Cullmodes: None, Front-Face and Back-Face Culling
-- Togeling the use of textures (CPU only)
-- Cycling Scenes if multiple are added
-- Turntable
-- Frustrum culling